The Five Stans - Bishkek Departure

 DAY 9: ALMATY

 Almaty is the cultural and business capital of Kazakhstan.
-In the early afternoon, you’ll take a walk of the city, visiting Panfilov Park and the unique Zenkov Cathedral.
-Then later, perhaps you’ll buy some fresh fruit and veggies at the Green Bazaar.
+In the early afternoon, you’ll take a walk of the city, visiting Panfilov Park and the unusual Zenkov Cathedral.
+Perhaps buy some fresh fruit and veggies at the Green Bazaar.
 By the way, Almaty means ‘the place with apples’.
-It’s thought that apples originate from here!
+It’s thought that apples originate from here… and that means, you’re gonna have to try the local variety!

-Accommodation: Hotel Renion City (or similar), Almaty, Kazakhstan
+Accommodation: Kazzhol Park Hotel (or similar), Almaty, Kazakhstan

 Included: